open-edge-insights/eii-core/README.md

      [ 3831.283439] usb 3-4: SerialNumber: 03e72485
      [ 3906.460590] usb 3-4: USB disconnect, device number 11

-* **Troubleshooting issues for HDDL and HDDLF(FGPA) devices**
+* **Troubleshooting issues for HDDL devices**

-  * Running HDDL devices on Ubuntu 18.04 with Kernel version 5.3 and above is not supported.
-Due to the compatibility issue, the ION driver cannot be installed on Ubuntu* with a kernel version higher than 5.0(included), falling back to use shared memory.
+  * Running HDDL devices on Ubuntu 18.04 with Kernel version 5.3 and above is not supported so please downgrade the kernel version.

+  * Due to the compatibility issue, the ION driver cannot be installed on Ubuntu* with a kernel version higher than 5.0(included), falling back to use shared memory.
 When shared memory is made used there is a issue initializing HDDL device from within a docker container(which was the case with Kernel version 5.3)

-    Note: HDDL was tested with OpenVINO 2020.3 on Ubuntu 18.04 with kernel version 5.0.0-050000-generic
+  ** Note**: HDDL was tested with OpenVINO 2020.3 on Ubuntu 18.04 with kernel version 5.0.0-050000-generic

+  * Please verify the hddldaemon started on host m/c to verify if it is using the libraries of the correct OpenVINO version used in [build/.env](build/.env).
+One could enable the `device_snapshot_mode` to `full` in $HDDL_INSTALL_DIR/config/hddl_service.config on host m/c to get the complete snapshot of the hddl device.

   * Please refer OpenVINO 2020.3 release notes in the below link for new features and changes from the previous versions. https://software.intel.com/content/www/us/en/develop/articles/openvino-2020-3-lts-relnotes.html